docpad-archive/documentation/01-start/06-troubleshoot.html.md

 ### The growl notifications aren't displaying?
 This means you need to [download and install the growlnotify extra](http://growl.cachefly.net/GrowlNotify-1.3.zip) from the [growl website](http://growl.info/).
-What this package does it provides command line applications the ability to call growl which is needed as docpad is a command line application.
+What this package does it provides command line applications the ability to call growl which is needed as DocPad is a command line application.

 ### The exception raised by the jade plug-in during documents generation makes no sense